 Well traversed for good reason the Vinales Valley west of Havana is a lush living landscape.
-A Unesco World Heritage site, the valley stretches green for miles and famously features primitive agriculture techniques, underground rivers, colonial architecture and some of the best-rolled cigars in the country.
+A Unesco World Heritage site, the valley stretches green for miles and famously features primitive agriculture techniques, underground rivers, colonial architecture, and some of the best-rolled cigars in the country.
 The valley's towering limestone mogotes provide world-class rock climbing for those brave enough to circumvent the country's ban on the activity.
 Horseback riding is a popular way to take in the valley but with views in every direction, we recommend decamping on a porch and getting drunk on the staggering scenery.

 Located within the Varahicacos Ecological Preserve on the Hiacos Peninsula the Ambrosio Cave is a capsule of Taino culture.
 Once used as a ceremonial site the visual remnants of the Taino people can be seen in the dozens of pre-Columbian drawings that mark the cave walls - the largest collection of pictographs in the Caribbean.
 Ambrosio had a second life as a haven for escaped slaves during the island's colonial period.
 The cave itself is a system of five interconnected galleries flush with fruit bats and photo opportunities.

 This tabletop mountain, christened El Yunque, or anvil, by the conquistadors is framed by Baracoa Bay and sandwiched between the Duaba and Toa Rivers.
 The trailhead is accessible via taxi from Baracoa and while the 1,886 ft climb to the top is a sweaty, chokingly humid, mud-caked affair the reward is a top-notch, top-of-the-worldview.
 Be on the lookout for the diverse indigenous collection of birds, frogs, butterflies, and orchids.
 Celebratory swimming is easy to be had at any of the myriad waterfalls that dot the surrounding rivers.